Marilou Diaz-Abaya: Career

-She entered the Philippine cinema industry in 1980 as a feminist director, yet she recalled growing up in a gender-free atmosphere.
+She entered the Philippine cinema industry in 1980 as a director.
 Diaz-Abaya's films are known for the struggles of the marginalized, and yet she never thought of a career in filmmaking while growing up in private Catholic schools for the elite.

 Diaz-Abaya and her husband, after living in London, went back to the Philippines and got together with some theater friends to start an independent film company, Cine Filipinas, which was funded by their parents.
 Though Diaz-Abaya and her film company were able to produce films together, their films flopped at the box office and lost money.
 After this event, she met Jesse Ejercito, an independent film producer who recognized and enjoyed the cinematography and art direction of Diaz-Abaya's film Tanikala.

 Diaz directed and released her first feature film, Tanikala (Chains) in 1980.
 Since then, she has been one of the most active and visible directors in Philippine cinema.

 Jesse Ejercito gave Diaz-Abaya the opportunity to make a film and Diaz-Abaya proposed to have Ricky Lee, whom she has only heard of and not met, as a writer for her film.
 Ricky Lee would then be known as one of Diaz-Abaya's collaborators in film and credited as the screenplay writer for several of Diaz-Abaya's films.
 Lee and Diaz-Abaya's first collaboration was making Brutal, which premiered at the Metro Manila Film Festival in 1980.
 Brutal was a success and Ishmael Bernal, a highly regarded Filipino filmmaker, saw the film and wanted to meet Diaz-Abaya.
 Bernal became Diaz-Abaya's mentor.
 After her success with Brutal, she then directed Macho Gigolo.

 Her early films Brutal, Karnal (Of the Flesh), and Alyas Baby Tsina, sharply condemn the oppressive social system during the administration of Philippine President Ferdinand Marcos.
 When the Marcos was deposed in 1986, Diaz left filmmaking.